Case study: Implementing end-to-end software delivery analytics and reporting at a global supplier of automotive data and intelligence

 1. The identification and communication of a simple set of ‘North Star’ metrics around which the delivery organisation aligns

-2. The use of Plandek to surface determinant metrics in real time at all levels within the delivery hierarchy (across Board, team, workstream, PI, tribe etc)
+2. The use of Plandek to surface determinant metrics in real-time at all levels within the delivery hierarchy (across Board, team, workstream, PI, tribe etc)

 3. Collective buy-in and trust in the metrics from Team Leads upwards.
-This was critical and was made possible as a result of the total transparency of Plandek metric presentation.
+This was critical and was made possible as a result of the total transparency of the Plandek metric presentation.

 Experience shows that if Team Leads cannot see exactly how metrics are calculated and that they reflect their team’s context – they will question and ultimately reject the metrics – especially if the metric appears erratic or heavily negative.